xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 export class AppModule {}
 ```

 I can see only 1 good point.
-If I want to use the exported components in `HeroesModule`, I don't need to import the components in `AppModule` again.
+If I want to use the components exported from `HeroesModule`, I don't need to import the components to `AppModule` again.

 However, I can see many drawbacks.

-> It's not easy for developers to know how many things `AppModule` has imported through `HeroesModule`.
+> It's not easy for developers to know how many things `AppModule` has imported from `HeroesModule`.
 Only Angular knows.
 >
->Because component has to be declared in a module, so it's not easy for developers to know how many things the component is dependent on in the module.
+>Because a component has to be declared in a module, it's not easy for developers to know how many things the component is dependent on in the module.
 For example, is `HeroListComponent` dependent on `CommonModule` and `HeroesRoutingModule`?
-We need check.
+We need to check.
 >
-> Thus it's quite common that if you move a component from one module to another then it's not working because you need to find out what dependencies the component needs and move the dependencies also.
+> Thus it's quite common that if you move a component from one module to another and it's not working because you need to find out what dependencies the component needs and move the dependencies also.
+Because the dependencies are not declared in the component.

 In conclusion, a component can not work by itself which is hard to think about if you're coming from other frameworks.

-Luckily, we have `standalone` components ready in Angular@15 by the end of 2022.
+Luckily, we got `standalone` components in Angular@15 by the end of 2022.
 Angular team even provided a tool for you to migrate from `NgModule` to `standalone` component.

 ### Deep binding with RxJs